Jenny Derek

-Jenny Annette Derek is an Australian model and beauty queen.
-She became the second Australian to win the Miss International pageant.
+Jenny Annette Derek is an Australian model and beauty queen who was crowned Miss International 1981, she became the second Australian to win the Miss International title.

 Her victory in 1981, beating 41 other contestants in Kobe, Japan, came 19 years after Tania Verstak took home the title.

 Jenny went on to a successful modeling career in Adelaide.
 She appeared in Wheel of Fortune as the prizes hostess for several years.